 In today’s fast-paced world, psychotherapy offers a change of pace, a chance to sit and think and reflect on what it is to be human in the modern world.

-A little about me: I have 16 years experience as a mental health professional, working with adults with a range of diagnosed mental health difficulties.
-However, I prefer to see you as a person, rather than a diagnosis, and see diagnosis as a simple way of describing what may be quite upsetting or distressing life events.
+A little about me: I have 18 years experience as a mental health professional, working with adults and children with a range of diagnosed mental health difficulties.
+However, I prefer to see you as a person, rather than a diagnosis, and see diagnosis as a simple way of labelling what may be quite upsetting or distressing life events or states of mind.
 I work with you as an individual, and recognise we all have strengths as well as pain and difficulties.

 I worked firstly as a Social Worker, then as a therapist.
 I have trained in individual psychodynamic psychotherapy, in group psychotherapy, and in Cognitive Behavioural Therapy as well as a number of short courses in other types of therapy.
 I have worked with a huge range of people from all walks of life.
 With my professional experience and life experience, I feel I can offer a warm empathetic, nurturing and containing environment in which you will be listened to, and have your story heard.